 It almost always goes away as soon as your baby is born.
 However, if gestational diabetes is not treated during your pregnancy, you may experience some complications.
 Causes Pregnancy hormones cause the body to be resistant to the action of insulin, a hormone made by your pancreas that helps your body use the fuels supplied by food.

 The carbohydrates you eat provide your body with a fuel called glucose, the sugar in the blood that nourishes your brain, heart, tissues and muscles.
-Diagnosis.
+Diagnosis Gestational diabetes is diagnosed with a blood test.
+Gestational diabetes usually does not occur until later in pregnancy, when the placenta is producing more of the hormones that interfere with the mother's insulin.
+Risk Factors There are a number of risk factors associated with gestational diabetes, including: Treatment.
 Preeclampsia.
 Preeclampsia — also known as pregnancy-induced hypertension (PIH) or toxemia — is a disorder that generally develops late in pregnancy (after week 20) and is characterized by a sudden onset of high blood pressure, edema (swelling, generally in the feet, ankles and hands) and signs that some organs may not be working normally (including protein in the urine).